Form Validation in Angular Rich Text Editor Component

 bootstrapApplication(AppComponent).catch((err) => console.error(err));

-Reactive forms use the reactive model-driven technique to handle form data between the component and view.
-So, it is called as model-driven forms.
-It listens the form data changes between App component and view also returns the valid states and values of form elements.
+Reactive forms use a model-driven technique to handle form data between the component and the view.
+They listen to form data changes between the App component and the view and also return the validity states and values of form elements.

 The following example demonstrates how to bind the Syncfusion Rich Text Editor to an Angular Reactive Form with primitive value binding.